 - Download your data by pasting the download link directly in your internet browser

 - Download your data via a command-line session of your server cluster

-Fastq contains the raw sequencing FAST files for all samples.
+- Fastq – contains the raw fastq files

 When performing a mapping assembly, the generated data will be ‘mapped’ against the reference genome.
 The genetic information of your species of interest is stored in the reference genome, e.g., cell types and positions of genes on the chromosome.
 During this procedure, the reference genome is scanned by the algorithm for the perfect spot to map a read.
 When the algorithm finds a match between your reads and the reference genome, this additional biological information within your data will be saved.
 This provides you information about the presence or absence of transcripts of specific genes within your data.

 The mapping is most efficient when the mapping software indexes the genome.
 Two widely used methods to perform the mapping procedure are Spliced Transcripts Alignment to a Reference (STAR) and Burrows-Wheeler Aligner (BWA).
 The big difference between these two methods is the extra information from STAR about the spliced and unspliced transcripts in your data.
 Because of this additional information, we map 10x Genomics with STAR.

 How to get started with your data analysis

 There is not one generally accepted and failsafe way to analyze single-cell data.
 With data analysis, there are many different methods or software solutions.
 A general way forward is to briefly test several of them in an exploratory effort to find one that works best for your data and biological question.

 Broadly speaking, there are three options to do your analysis:

 - Do your own analysis, by running one of the many single-cell analysis packages that have been written over the past few years with (basic) R or Python.